The Crystal Set: History

 Moor left in April 1988 and Craig Hooper (ex-the Reels) on keyboards and guitar joined Kilbey, Maher and Seckhold to release a six-track extended play, Cluster, in July, which was produced by Hooper.
 One side featured songs recorded with Moor while the other side featured compositions with Hooper.
 The group disbanded at the end of that year.

 When the Crystal Set reconvened in May 1989 Kilbey assumed guitar duties and vocals; together with Maher and Seckold they were joined by Luke Blackburn on bass guitar and backing vocals.
 When Red Eye Records signed a distribution deal with Polydor Australia in 1990, the group's second album, Almost Pure (April 1991), signalled their transition from an independent act to one associated with a major label.
 It found moderate national success with the singles, "She Spits out Stars" (December 1990) and "Thrive" (June 1991).
 Their Red Eye/Polydor label mates were the Cruel Sea, the Clouds, Steve Kilbey, Jack Frost (Steve Kilbey and Grant McLennan of the Go-Betweens), the Bhagavad Guitars, Curious (Yellow) and the Beasts of Bourbon.

-In 1991 Kilbey and Maher relocated to Melbourne and recruited Darren "Fud" Ryan on drums and Paul Agar on bass and backing vocals as new members.
+In 1991, Kilbey and Maher relocated to Melbourne and recruited Darren "Fud" Ryan on drums and Paul Agar on bass and backing vocals as new members.
 To promote Almost Pure the band toured supporting United Kingdom band, the Wonder Stuff, as well as headlining their own shows in Melbourne, Sydney and Brisbane.
-However the Crystal Set disbanded at the end of 1991.
+However, the Crystal Set disbanded at the end of 1991.

 The band reformed in 2025 for a run of live shows, with Kilbey, Maher and Hooper joined by bassist Robbie Warren (Died Pretty) and drummer Rudi Weber.
+In February 2026, the band released its first single, "Critical Mass!", in 34 years.

 Russell Kilbey collaborated with David Thrussell from techno-industrial outfit Snog in Sex Industrie.
 The duo released a cover version of the AC/DC song, "Jailbreak".
 The Crystal Set compilation album, Umbrella, originally issued in 1989, was re-released on CD with an extra track, "Sea of Misconception".
 Russell and Steve Kilbey worked as a duo, Gilt Trip, which issued two albums Gilt Trip (1997) and Egyptian Register.
 Russell had also collaborated with another brother, John Kilbey (ex-the Bhagavad Guitars), as Warp Factor 9, which released an album, 5 Days in a Photon Belt (1993).